 Landlords care just as much about your credit as a bank does.
 Just like a credit card lender, your future landlord will determine your trustworthiness by your credit history.

 It doesn’t matter if you make a great salary or have a stash of money in the bank.
 If you’ve got bad info on your credit history, especially a history of late or missing payments, that’s a sign you may not be the most reliable tenant.
 Even if you’re able to rent with poor credit history, you may be required to put down an extra deposit or get a co-signer, which is expensive and a hassle.

 By improving your credit score and showing your landlord that you take your personal finances seriously, your application is that much more likely to gain speedy approval.
 And in this competitive rental market, you’ll need every advantage you can get.

 Tip: If your credit history is putting your dream home at risk, consider paying rent in advance (if you can afford it).
-This is just one way poor credit history can really can really cost you, but by paying for multiple months of rent at once, your future landlord may feel more comfortable signing that lease.
+This is just one-way poor credit history can really cost you, but by paying for multiple months of rent at once, your future landlord may feel more comfortable signing that lease.

 6: Benefit of Having Good Credit #6: Cheaper Utility Services